dendres/go-play/kafka/README.md

 * takes (environment_name, start_time, end_time)
 * generates a tmp index name based on the input paramaters and return it to the caller
 * makes a list of 5min time blocks to retrieve
-* downloads blocks from kafka (if available) and/or s3
+* downloads blocks from s3
 * form elasticsearch bulk import messages